RevellX/money-tracker/README.md

 This will start a devlopment server and open new browser tab with link localhost:3000

 3. That's it.
 Now your can make changes to the project and app will automatically update

+# Known issues

+## Responsiveness
+At the time of creating this app I wouldn't call myself CSS-Guru and you will immidiately notice that this app has its css files written poorly.

+## Optimization
+I haven't really paid much attention to optimazing this app for slower devices nor have I tested it.